Optimizing Haploidentical Aplastic Anemia Transplantation (BMT CTN 1502)

 Acquired SAA is a rare bone marrow failure disorder with an estimated annual incidence of 2 cases per million and with over 600 new cases in the United States each year.
 A major challenge in treating acquired SAA is the management of patients who are refractory to immunosuppressant therapy (IST) or have relapsed after IST.
 HSCT is the only curative option for these patients but many are ineligible because they lack a suitable donor.
 The Blood and Marrow Transplant Clinical Trials Network (BMT CTN) seeks to increase options for these patients by using novel therapeutic strategies of GVHD prophylaxis with PTCy to expand the donor pool to include haploidentical donors.
 The goal of this protocol is to test whether optimized approaches using haploidentical donors will achieve acceptable outcomes in SAA patients.

-Severe Aplastic Anemia Haploidentical Bone Marrow Hematopoietic Stem Cell Transplant (HSCT) Severe Aplastic Anemia (SAA) Antithymocyte Globulin (ATG) Anemia Anemia, Aplastic Mycophenolic Acid Cyclophosphamide Fludarabine Fludarabine phosphate Tacrolimus Antilymphocyte Serum Total Body Irradiation (TBI) Haplo HSCT Mycophenolate mofetil (MMF) G-CSF Haplo Bone Marrow HSCT
+Severe Aplastic Anemia Haploidentical Bone Marrow Hematopoietic Stem Cell Transplant (HSCT) Severe Aplastic Anemia (SAA) Antithymocyte Globulin (ATG) Anemia Anemia, Aplastic Mycophenolic Acid Cyclophosphamide Fludarabine Tacrolimus Thymoglobulin Antilymphocyte Serum Total Body Irradiation (TBI) Haplo HSCT Mycophenolate mofetil (MMF) G-CSF Haplo Bone Marrow HSCT

 You can join if…

 Open to people ages up to 75 years

 - Patient is < 75 years of age at time of enrollment.

 - Confirmed diagnosis of SAA, either from initial diagnosis or follow-up assessments, defined as:

 - Bone marrow cellularity < 25% or marrow cellularity < 50% but with < 30% residual hematopoietic cells.